 - If you don't believe Jesus went to hell, you cannot be saved: "His spirit went to hell because that is where we deserve to go… There is no hope of anyone going to heaven unless they believe this truth."
 (The most important decision you'll ever make, by Joyce Meyer, second printing, may 1993, page 37)

 - Response: This is an amazingly bad statement on her part.
-She is saying that you cannot be saved from your sins unless you believe that Jesus went to the hell where we deserve to go.
-This is a modification of the gospel message that saves, as is found in 1 Cor.
-15:1-4 that states it is the death, burial, and resurrection of Jesus.
-Nowhere in scripture are we told to believe that Jesus suffered for us in hell or that he went there, where we deserve to go.
-This is very wrong and is heretical.
+She is saying that you cannot be saved from your sins unless you believe that Jesus went to hell where we deserve to go.
+This is a false modification of the gospel which is found in 1 Cor.
+15:1-4 and states that the gospel is the death, burial, and resurrection of Jesus.
+Nowhere in scripture are we told to believe that Jesus suffered for us in hell or that he went there.
+This is not only wrong, it is heretical.

 - Joyce Meyer said she is not a sinner: "I am not poor.
 I am not miserable and I am not a sinner.
 That is a lie from the pit of hell.
 That is what I were and if I still was then Jesus died in vain.
 I'm going to tell you something folks.
 I didn't stop sinning until I finally got it through my thick head I wasn't a sinner anymore.
 And the religious world thinks that's heresy and they want to hang you for it.
-But the Bible says that I am righteous and I can't be righteous and be a sinner at the same time." (http://www.youtube.com/watch?v=5dmHJdM63hk)
+But the Bible says that I am righteous and I can't be righteous and be a sinner at the same time."
+(Listen: Joyce Meyer says she is not a sinner)

 - The host of hell were literally on Jesus and were laughing: "They were having the biggest party that had ever been had.
 They had my Jesus in the floor and they were standing on his back jumping up and down laughing.
 And he had become sin.
 Don't you think that God was pacing, wanting to put a stop to what was going on?
 All the host of hell were upon him.
 Upon him.
 Up on him.
 The angels were in agony.
 All the creation is groaning.
 All the host of hell was upon him.
 Up on him.
 They got on him.
 They got him down in the floor and got on him and they were laughing and mocking.
 Ha ha ha ha.
 You trusted God and look where you ended up.
 You thought he'd save you and get you off that cross.
-He didn't, ha ha ha." (http://www.youtube.com/watch?v=SwNfOaxIcOMhttp://www.youtube.com/watch?v=SwNfOaxIcOM)
+He didn't, ha ha ha."
+(Listen: Joyce meyer Jesus tormented in hell by demons)

 - Joyce Meyer gets revelation knowledge: “The Bible can’t even find any way to explain this.
 Not really that is why you have got to get it by revelation.
 There are no words to explain what I am telling you.
-I have got to just trust God that he is putting it into your spirit like he put it into mine.” (http://storage.carm.org/joycemeyer/joyce-meyer-revelation-knowledge.mp3)
+I have got to just trust God that he is putting it into your spirit like he put it into mine.”
+(Listen: Joyce Meyer revelation knowledge)

 - Response: Revelation knowledge?
 Is she on par with the apostles who received revelation knowledge from God himself?
 Or how about the Old Testament prophets?
 Does she, like them, also receive revelation knowledge from God?
 If so, how would we know if it were true or not?
 The answer is simple: we test what she says against Scripture, and it is obvious that she is getting a lot of things from somewhere else that contradict the word of God.